 Facebook profiles don’t provide the same kind of online resume as LinkedIn profiles do, but it’s much less crowded.
 Almost every recruiter relies heavily on LinkedIn – by trying Facebook you’re guaranteed to uncover fresh candidates that no one else is talking to.

-If we can overcome our fear that candidates will think it’s creepy if we find and message them on Facebook, it can become a great resource for sourcing.
+If we can overcome our fear that candidates will think it’s creepy if we find and message them on Facebook, it can become a great resource for sourcing candidates.

 Why source candidates on Facebook?